Francoise AntechSunday, 31 March 2019 00:00

 We tasted two of her sparkling wines paired with family style dishes at Rhubarb.
 "The wines are made in the Methode Champenoise but with different grapes," Francoise says.
 "Mauzac is from Limoux."

-First up, Rose.
-"I did not want to make Rose just for a barbeque!" says Francoise.
+First up, Ros. says Francoise.
 Clara Vie Cremant Rose made in Limoux is a blend of Chardonnay, Chenin Blanc, Mauzac and a touch of Pinot Noir.
 This Rose is a hand harvested and hand crafted cuvee made from old vines growing close to the Mediterranean Sea.
 On the nose you will find small wild red fruits and spring flowers carrying over to a round, fruity palate with a clean finish.
 And the bubbles?
 Fine and constant.

 Next, Clara Vie Brut Nature, Blanquette de Limoux!
 A blend of 90% Mauzac with equal parts Chardonnay and Chenin Blanc.
 The wine is a yellow golden hue in the glass with those fine bubbles for which Francoise is known.
 Fresh aromas of green apples, honeysuckle and white flowers on the nose. the palate is white fruit, balanced minerality and a long finish.